-- 4.4.1 The project documentation refers to the National Programme for the Development of Slovenian Railway Infrastructure (adopted in 1996) as a starting point for the development of the 2TIR82.
-In the same year, the third Pan-European Transport Conference in Helsinki83 identified 11 pan-European transport corridors, where Corridor V was identified as Trieste/Koper-Lviv.
+- 4.4.1 The project documentation refers to the National Programme for the Development of Slovenian Railway Infrastructure (adopted in 1996) as a starting point for the development of the 2TIR83.
+In the same year, the third Pan-European Transport Conference in Helsinki identified 11 pan-European transport corridors, where Corridor V was identified as Trieste/Koper-Lviv.
 The key nodes in Slovenia were Koper, Postojna and Ljubljana.
-Railway transport strategic development in Slovenia is presented in more detail in Appendix 2. - 4.4.2 In 2004, the European Parliament and the Council adopted a decision84 defining priority projects at EU level.
-It included priority project 6 with the following railway lines: Venice-Ronchi Sud-Trieste-Divača, Koper-Divača-Ljubljana and Ljubljana-Budapest. - 4.4.3 In 2010, the guidelines for the development of the TEN-T presented Axis 6 connecting Ljubljana with Koper via the Divača node and an additional branch from Divača to Trieste-Lyon85.
-Also in 2010, at a ministerial meeting in Ljubljana, Italy withdrew from the Trieste-Divača section86.
+Railway transport strategic development in Slovenia is presented in more detail in Appendix 2. - In 2004, the European Parliament and the Council adopted a decision defining priority projects at EU level.
+It included priority project 6 with the following railway lines: Venice-Ronchi Sud-Trieste-Divača, Koper-Divača-Ljubljana and Ljubljana-Budapest. - 4.4.3 In 2010, the guidelines for the development of the TEN-T presented Axis 6 connecting Ljubljana with Koper via the Divača node and an additional branch from Divača to Trieste-Lyon.
+Also in 2010, at a ministerial meeting in Ljubljana, Italy withdrew from the Trieste-Divača section87.
+Later on, based on the proposal from the European Commission88, the European Parliament and the Council confirmed the corridors of the core TEN-T and their financial support under the 2014-2020 multiannual financial framework. - The 2TIR is part of two core TEN-T corridors: the Mediterranean and the Baltic-Adriatic, aiming to clear a railway bottleneck.
+Since its accession, Slovenia has received EU financial support

-81 The link to the project description is available here.
+The link to the project description is available here.

-82 Feasibility study for the project (2000).
+Feasibility study for the project (2000).

-83 Opinion of the Economic and Social Committee on the "Pan-European transport conference and social dialogue - from Crete to Helsinki", Official Journal C 204, 15/07/1996 P. 0096, available here.
+Opinion of the Economic and Social Committee on the "Pan-European transport conference and social dialogue - from Crete to Helsinki", Official Journal C 204, 15/07/1996 P. 0096, available here.

-84 Decision No 884/2004/EC of the European Parliament and of the Council of 29 April 2004.
+Decision No 884/2004/EC of the European Parliament and of the Council of 29 April 2004.

-85 Decision No 661/2010/EU of 7 July 2010, available here.
+&lt;sup>86 Decision No 661/2010/EU of 7 July 2010, available here.

-86 Meeting took place on 24 February 2010.
-Letter from Italy to Slovenia no. 007-131 / 2007 / 54-0006250 of 21 April 2010.
+Meeting took place on 24 February 2010.
+Letter from Italy to Slovenia no. 007-131/2007/54-0006250 of 21 April 2010.